bukiro/PECS/README.md

 Active to-do:
 - Implement full information in tooltips after time, if possible (apparently not)
 - For icons representing certain items or spells, use the same icon next to the relevant checkbox to make it recognizable
-- Replace $-variables for abilities, health and bulk with *ngFor
+- Replace $-variables for abilitiesa and health with *ngFor

 Implement:

 Next steps:
 - 5th level spells
-- Gnome
+- Gnome feats
-- Hobgoblin
+- Hobgoblin feats
-- Leshy
+- Leshy feats
-- Shoony
+- Shoony feats
 - Implement Conditions for Poisons
 - Implement Armor materials
+- Group and sort styles
+- Champion
+- Cleric
+- Alchemist